 - 1. Urgent Care Claim No later than 72 hours from the date the PBM received the Plan Participant's appeal, considering the medical exigency. - 2.
 Pre-Service Claim No later than 30 days from the date the PBM received the Plan Participant's appeal. - 3.
 Post-Service Claim No later than 60 days from the date the PBM received the Claimant's appeal. - 4.
-Concurrent Care Claim If the claim involves urgent care, no later than 72 hours from the date the PBM received the Plan Participant's appeal, considering the medical exigency.
-If the claim did not involve urgent care, the time for deciding a pre-service (non-urgent care) claim and a postsservice claim, as applicable, will govern. - 5.
-Rescission Claim No later than 60 days from the date the Plan Administrator received the Plan Participant's appeal.
+Rescission of Coverage Claim No later than 60 days from the date the Plan Administrator received the Plan Participant's appeal.